ykolomytseva/ykolomytseva/README.md

 # 👋 Hey there!
-Welcome to my GitHub Profile!
+I'm Yana and welcome to my GitHub Profile!

-I'm Yana, a passionate and enthusiastic developer who recently completed an intensive coding bootcamp at Neufische.
+I'm passionate and enthusiastic developer who recently completed an intensive coding bootcamp at Neufische.
 Eager to dive into the world of software development, I'm on the lookout for exciting opportunities to contribute my skills and creativity.

 ## 🚀 About Me